yannickmoy/spark_vstte_2013/sub3_receive_query/requirements/receive_query_requirements.md

 REQ-1: Received DNS query is a sequence of octets.

+REQ-1.1: Maximum size of a DNS query is 512 octets.

 REQ-2: Octets are transmitted on wire in the same order as shown in RFC 1035 diagrams.